MASN: College sports

 The network televises collegiate sporting events each year from NCAA Division I teams, especially men's and women's basketball, but also football, soccer, field hockey, softball, baseball and lacrosse.

 MASN airs select home men's and women's basketball games from the University of Richmond (Richmond), Virginia Commonwealth University (VCU), George Mason University (George Mason) and the University of Maryland, Baltimore County (UMBC), as well as select Richmond home football games.
 The network also airs select football and basketball contests from the Division II Mountain East Conference.
 Other local universities that have partnered with MASN over the years include Georgetown University, Liberty University, Loyola University Maryland, George Washington University, University of North Carolina at Charlotte, and Mount St. Mary's University.

 MASN served as an affiliate for the American Sports Network, a provider of syndicated sporting events primarily focused on college sports, until it became Stadium and stopped syndication in 2017.
 The network also aired syndicated telecasts of college football and basketball from a multitude of conferences, including the ACC, America East, American, Big 12, Big East, Big South, Big Ten, CAA, MAAC, NEC, Pac-12, Patriot League, SEC, and WAC.
 Many of these telecasts were produced by either ESPN Regional Television or Fox Sports Networks.
 Most of these conferences have since ceased broadcast distribution to regional sports networks.

 Other programming

 In 2010, MASN relaunched The John Riggins Show, a daily sports talk show hosted by the Washington Redskins hall of famer, who was previously with the network from 2006 to 2008.
 In addition to an afternoon drive program, Riggins hosted Riggo's Postgame Xtra, which aired after each Redskins game.

 In addition to nationally distributed college sports events, MASN carries other national programming including golf, outdoor programs, horse racing, and poker.

-In 2025, MASN began airing games featuring the Minor League affiliates of the Nationals and Orioles, specificially the Norfolk Tides, Rochester Red Wings, Fredericksburg Nationals, Delmarva Shorebirds, Wilmington Blue Rocks and Aberdeen IronBirds.
+In 2025, MASN began airing games featuring the Minor League affiliates of the Nationals and Orioles, specifically the Norfolk Tides, Rochester Red Wings, Fredericksburg Nationals, Delmarva Shorebirds, Wilmington Blue Rocks and Aberdeen IronBirds.
+The Nationals affiliates stopped airing on MASN at the conclusion of the 2025 season.